Is Your Website Generic? 5 Lazy Design Decisions that Do Damage

 Don’t get me wrong, stock photography is great when your content needs a visual boost.
 Visual content drives engagement.
 Sometimes, it’s just easier (and cheaper) than coordinating a grandiose photo shoot.

-However, an overuse and improper use of stock photography will make your website feel cold, unnatural, outdated and of course generic.
+However, an overuse and improper use of stock photography will make your website feel outdated, cold, unnatural, and of course, generic.

 If you must use stock photography, never use these 7 types of images:

 It may seem like you’re designing a stunning website by getting crafty with your color choices, but all you’re really doing is avoiding a harmonious palette.
+Not using color correctly spawns usability issues, accessibility issues, and has an impact on conversion rate.

 But, Eric, we have a very colorful palette!